 This honey baked chicken is juicy and very flavorful.
 Everyone loves it – adults and kids.
-I usually use drumsticks, but this recipe should also work with bone-in thighs and with whole chicken legs – just add 5-10 minutes to the baking time.
+I usually use chicken drumsticks, but this recipe should also work with bone-in thighs and with whole chicken legs – just add 5-10 minutes to the baking time.

 I normally cook chicken at a relatively high temperature, at least 400 degrees F (this jerk chicken recipe is a good example), and for a relatively short time.
 I believe it produces juicier chicken.
 But here, if the temperature is too high, the honey will burn.
 So I keep the temperature at 350 degrees F.

 - Olive oil spray

 - 2 tablespoons honey or a low carb substitute

 - 1 teaspoon curry powder

 - Preheat oven to 350 degrees F. Line a large baking sheet with foil (to save you some serious cleanup later as the honey caramelizes) and lightly spray it with olive oil spray.